Aliases for CYBA Gene

 GeneCards Summary for CYBA Gene

 CYBA (Cytochrome B-245 Alpha Chain) is a Protein Coding gene.
 Diseases associated with CYBA include Granulomatous Disease, Chronic, Autosomal Recessive, Cytochrome B-Negative and Chronic Granulomatous Disease.
-Among its related pathways are Innate Immune System and RET signaling.
+Among its related pathways are TNFR1 Pathway and Class I MHC mediated antigen processing and presentation.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and SH3 domain binding.

 UniProtKB/Swiss-Prot for CYBA Gene